visgl/deck.gl/bindings/pydeck/docs/layer.rst

 For this data, ``get_position`` here should be specified as ``get_position='coordinates'``

-In many data sets, the coordinates are flattened:
+In many data sets, the coordinates are flattened, with X and Y coordinates specified in separate columns:

 .. code::